 Once your snake gets to be sub-adult size, 7-10% of their body weight is plenty and you can feed less often.
 So if your 2 yr old male BP weighs 700 grams, he should be getting a 60-70-gram meal, which is a small rat, every 7-14 days.

 Adult BPs should be fed a meal that keeps them at a healthy weight.
-Big females over 1500 grams should get medium rats (100-200 grams).
+Big females over 1500 grams should get medium rats (120-180 grams).
 Males are usually fine on small rats or small/medium sizes (50-100 grams).
 You’re trying to maintain their size, not gain at this point.
-Most adults will maintain their weight being fed every 2 weeks, or even every 3 weeks.
+Most adults will maintain their weight by being fed every 2 weeks, or even every 3 weeks.
 If you prefer to feed more often, offer smaller prey to avoid obesity.
 Fat snakes can have health problems or are more prone to illness.

-Being crepuscular smaller snakes, Ball Pythons prefer dark, quiet places where they feel safe from predators and exposure.
+Being shy, crepuscular smaller snakes, Ball Pythons prefer dark, quiet places where they feel safe from predators and exposure.
 Originating from Sub-Saharan Africa, they need warmer temps (85-88 degrees on the warm side) and moderate humidity (55-70%).
-Your cool side should not dip below 75 degrees.
+Your cool side should not dip below 75 degrees even at night.
 All of this means the glass tank snake kit you bought at the pet store is not ideal.

-At KP we recommend keeping your Ball Python in a PVC (or well-sealed wood) snake enclosure or a rack system.
+At KP, we recommend keeping your Ball Python in a PVC (or well-sealed wood) snake enclosure or a rack system.
 Both are much easier to maintain steady temps and humidity.
 They also take up less room, are lightweight, and are easier to clean.
-PVC enclosures can be stacked right on top of each other!
+PVC enclosures can be stacked right on top of each other so you have room for more snakes!

 If you have a larger collection of varying sizes of animals a combo rack is a great investment.
-It holds four different size tubs to allow you to house most of your ball pythons in the same rack.
+It holds different size tubs to allow you to house most of your ball pythons in the same rack and increase tub size as your baby grows.